 A consequence of using Git workflows to manage a K8s is that it provides a handy audit log of all cluster changes that take place outside of Kubernetes.
 That trail of who did what when both ensures stability and can be used to meet SOC 2 compliance requirements.

 Because Git can revert and fork, stable, replicable rollbacks are simple.
-The fact the entire system is described in Git provides a ‘single source of truth’, that can be recovered if anything goes badly wrong.
+The fact the entire system is described in Git provides a clearly defined true state, that can be recovered if anything goes badly wrong.
 That reduces recovery times to minutes rather than hours.
 A lot of money can be lost over hours of application downtime!

 A single model used to build infrastructure, apps and Kubernetes changes allows for consistency in workflows across a whole organisation.
 CI/CD pipelines are based on pull requests and operations tasks fully reproducible in Git.